Universal links

-Universal links allow the links you send through Bloomreach Engagement to open directly in your native mobile application without any redirects that would hinder your users' experience.
+Universal links allow the links you send through Bloomreach Engagement to open directly in your mobile application.
+This eliminates redirects that hinder your users' experience.

-In short, universal links allow you to avoid the unpleasant visual flickering of opening multiple applications in your users' mobile devices while still maintaining the desired functionality of keeping your data in Bloomreach Engagement.
+Universal links skip the browser redirect while still tracking the click.
+They eliminate the unpleasant visual flickering of opening multiple applications on mobile devices while maintaining your tracking data in Bloomreach Engagement.

-If you are not interested in all of the technical details but just need help using them, skip to Using universal links.
+If you just need help using universal links without technical details, skip to Using universal links.

-On your custom domain, such as www.client.com, set up the www.client.com as a universal link in your app.
-This will make the links from e-mails sent through Bloomreach Engagement open directly in your mobile application, when installed, without having to go through the browser.
-Moreover, Bloomreach Engagement SDK in the application will also recognize this link as a Bloomreach Engagement link and track the click action for reporting purposes.
+Set up your custom domain (for example, www.client.com) as a universal link in your app.
+Links from emails sent through Bloomreach Engagement open directly in your mobile application when installed, without going through the browser.
+The Bloomreach Engagement SDK in the application recognizes this link and tracks the click action for reporting.

-What if the user does not have the application?
+What if the user doesn't have the application?

-If your users do not have the application, even with universal links put in place, the user experience will not change from the previous approaches.
-In other words, users without your application, or desktop users, will be redirected to their browser.
+If users don't have your application, the experience doesn't change from previous approaches.
+Users without your application, or desktop users, are redirected to their browser.

 Requirements